bojann15/Blogs_client/README.md

 # Blog
-An application used to read, write, update and delete blogs.
+An application used to read, write, like, update and delete blogs.
 Built with React.

 ## Technologies